 “They start hearing from the womb,” Mimi said.
 “But I don’t think Christopher minds the music.
 Look how peacefully he’s sleeping.”
 She touched her baby’s face, cooing softly.

 Somebody brought a bottle of wine and a glass, staying to open the bottle and pour her some.
-“Thank you,” Hope said, letting her eyes wander.
+“Thank you,” Hope said, letting her eyes wander around.
 There was something wrong in sitting alone at a party full of people you knew, she thought, almost amused.

 She froze, the glass of wine halfway to her lips.
 Charles was standing in front of her, his eyes tender, and filled with something that looked like pleasure at seeing her.
-He also looked insanely gorgeous in a light blue traditional caftan.
+He also looked insanely gorgeous in a black traditional caftan.

 “Charles.”
 Hope said his name dryly, hoping that the tone of her voice and the way she pursed her lips would be enough to deter him from pestering her with his company.